 For those looking to do some serious damage to the credit card call, head to the DLF Promenade Mall in Vasant Kunj.
 With over 140 stores, including international heavyweights like Zara, Forever 21, and Sephora, as well as a food court and Delhi’s sole 7-screen PVR Cinema, you could easily spend an entire day (and a small fortune) here.

 A top alternative is the Select Citywalk Mall in Saket.
-As the first large-scale shopping centre to open in South Delhi, Citywalk is well-known among the locals, with over 180 stores across three floors, a food court, a six-screen PVR cinema, and a slew of events year-round.
+As the first large-scale shopping center to open in South Delhi, Citywalk is well-known among the locals, with over 180 stores across three floors, a food court, a six-screen PVR cinema, and a slew of events year-round.

 For a more authentic Delhi shopping experience, head to the Sarojini Nagar Market.
 This bustling bazaar is crammed full of stalls selling everything from the latest fashion trends and accessories to home decorations and backpacks, all at bargain-basement prices.

-Over in Tagore Garden you’ll find Pacific Mall, a far more upmarket option with over 250 stores (from Adidas to Armani, Sunglass Hut, Under Armour, Calvin Klein, Levi’s, and Zara), while The Chanakya near Nehru Park also has its fair share of upscale brands and international chains worth window-shopping.
+Over in Tagore Garden, you’ll find Pacific Mall, a far more upmarket option with over 250 stores (from Adidas to Armani, Sunglass Hut, Under Armour, Calvin Klein, Levi’s, and Zara), while The Chanakya near Nehru Park also has its fair share of upscale brands and international chains worth window-shopping.

 97 – Catch a show at the Kamani Auditorium